 We compete with many other companies for experienced and talented executives.
-Market information in general regarding pay practices at peer companies (as provided in the public reports filed by such companies with the SEC may be reviewed and considered in assessing the reasonableness of compensation and ensuring that compensation levels remain competitive in the marketplace.
-For a further description of the employment agreements with our executives, see "Additional Information Regarding Executive Compensation - Employment Agreements."
+Although we do not benchmark compensation against a specified peer group of companies, we review and consider market information regarding pay practices in the real estate and finance industries generally in assessing the reasonableness of compensation and ensuring that compensation levels remain competitive in the marketplace.